How to Create your RO IEC Profile: RO Working Holiday & RO Young Professional

 Questionnaire completed!
 Time to complete your RO IEC Profile.
 For this part, make sure you have your passport with you so you can follow that exact information.

-For example, if you have more than one name, make sure the information you provide here matches EXACTLY your passport.
+For example, if you have more than one name, make sure the information you provide here matches EXACTLY your passport, INCLUDING YOUR COMPLETE NAME.
 You will need to complete each section marked and click on “Validate”.
 You will know the information was saved if the sections show a green Complete sign.

 Pay close attention to the last section “Application Details” that will look exactly as the image below, you must make sure that you answer YES to the RO work permit you are applying for with us, and “Validate”.